 World Congress on Abdominal and Pelvic Pain

 The first conference was held in Amsterdam from May 30 to June 1, 2013, and offered an opportunity for clinicians from a variety of disciplines to gather and forge consensus on topics of common concern.
-A second meeting was held in 2015, and plans are under way for a third meeting in 2017 .
+A second meeting was held in 2015, and plans are under way for other meetings in the future .

 Please note: Links to organizations and information included on this page do not indicate endorsement from NICHD, NIH, or HHS